naveego/bosun/README.md

     - awscli
     - docker (must be installed manually right now, following instructions from https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 7. Add docker login for our private repo: `sudo docker login docker.n5o.black`.
 Get username/password from your mentor.
-8. Add aws login for CLI: `aws configure`.
+8. Add aws login for CLI: `aws configure --profile black`.
 Get key/secret from your mentor.
 8. Add our private helm repo: `helm repo add helm.n5o.black s3://helm.n5o.black`
 8. Run `bosun script up --verbose` to bring up minikube and deploy everything to it.
    - You may need to run this a few times if things are slow to come up and subsequent steps time out.